nzaillian/django-encrypted-secrets/README.md

 ## Usage

-Django Secrets works by using a key (stored locally in `master.key` file or read from the environment variable `DJANGO_MASTER_KEY`) and reading/writing secrets to the encrypted file `secrets.yml.enc`.
+`django-encrypted-secrets` works by using a key (stored locally in `master.key` file or read from the environment variable `DJANGO_MASTER_KEY`) and reading/writing secrets to the encrypted file `secrets.yml.enc`.

     ./manage.py init_secrets